laravel/nova-docs/4.0/installation.md

 ### Enabling Breadcrumbs

 If you would like Nova to display a "breadcrumb" menu as you navigate your Nova dashboard, you may invoke the `Nova::withBreadcrumbs` method.
-This method should be invoked from within the `boot` method of you application's `App\Providers\NovaServiceProvider` class:
+This method should be invoked from within the `boot` method of your application's `App\Providers\NovaServiceProvider` class:

 ```php
 use Laravel\Nova\Nova;